 4. Aerospace, Defense & Mission Planning

 Route planning for UAVs, satellite constellation management, target allocation, resource scheduling.
-Defense problems have multi-objective constraints (minimize time, maximize coverage, respect fuel limits, avoid threats).
-Quantum optimization in defense addresses mission planning where classical methods time out.
+Defense problems require multi objective optimization across competing constraints (minimize time, maximize coverage, respect fuel limits, avoid threats).
+Quantum optimization for defense aerospace addresses mission planning scenarios where classical methods time out.

 Results: Pilots in satellite routing and UAV swarm coordination show measurable improvements in mission coverage and resource efficiency.